npow/clutrr-2.0/README.md

 |   8  | Family relations - Mix of Memory and Reasoning - 1 & 7 |

+Generated data is stored in `data/` folder.

 ## Generalizability

 Each task mentioned above can be used for different length _k_ of the relations.
-For example, Task 1 can have a train set of k=3 and test set of k=4,5,6, etc.
+For example, Task 1 can have a train set of k=3 and test set of k=4,5,6, etc. See the above section in how to provide such arguments quickly.

-### Generate
+## General Usage

 ```
 python generator.py